 Ebay is a fantastic way to make a little bit of extra money for yourself AND it’s kinder to the environment because it means your unwanted clothes aren’t going to landfill, they’re going off to be worn by someone else – one woman’s trash is another’s treasure and all that.

 Some people have jumped ship from eBay to Depop and I’ll be honest, I gave it a whirl but eBay is just the one – they have strict guidelines, dashboards, feedback and protection in place to make sure either the buyer or the seller isn’t being had off and unfortunately Depop can’t come anywhere near to that.
 Plus stuff on Depop could sit there for months before it sells whereas on eBay, your stuff is pretty much guaranteed to sell within the 7 day auction period.
+Another option soon to come to the UK is Micolet – it’s a Spanish company and they take your clothes and photograph and list them so you don’t have to.
+You can’t sell on it from the UK at the moment but you can deffo buy and shop for bargains from all the well loved high street brands.

 There is an art to selling on eBay though, I’ve been honing my eBay craft for years and I finally think I have it down to a tee so here’s my eBay do’s and don’ts: